 Self-employment tax: $80,000 × 92.35% × 15.3% = $11,304

-Use our Self-Employment Tax Calculator to estimate both components.
+Use our Quarterly Tax Calculator to estimate both components for your state and income.

 Make payments via your mobile device using Direct Pay or card.